Arkadiy-Garber/Taxonsluice/README.md

 This script will run with only these two inputs, and output two files:

   -an OTU table with only the OTUs whose abundance in the sample-specific and non-specific-blanks is 10% or less of the abundance in the environmental samples.

   -an OTU table containing sequences that were flagged due to presence within blanks

+However, if you provide the script with the location of the SILVA database, and a fasta file containing the OTU sequences, an additional output will include an annotated summary of the OTUs that were flagged.
+This output will include the closest match to the flagged OTUs in SILVA, the study in which those matches originated, and the source of isolation.

+###sample command